-- The assignments, answers and the assessment of the written tests will be archived (in paper or electronic form) for two years after the assessment. - 2.
+- 1. The assignments, answers and the assessment of the written tests will be archived (in paper or electronic form) for two years after the assessment. - 2.
+The exam protocol, test key, pass mark, test questions/assignments and evaluation of the written tests are stored (in paper or digital form) for seven years after the examination. - 3.
 The Thesis and the assessment thereof will be archived (in paper or electronic form) for seven years after the assessment.